Mcrivar/neighborhood_map_app/README.md

 To try the production version of the app run NPM RUN BUILD and than NPM RUN DEPLOY

+you can also visit for live app: https://mcrivar.github.io/neighborhood_map_app/

 ### Structure

 ```